 THANK YOU FROM THE MISSION PROJECTS TEAM!

-A particular thank you to the Morialta Netball Club, who raised a best ever total of $1210.
+A particular thank you to the Morialta Netball Club, for their contribution from their Mothers Day cake stall.
 We so much appreciate this wonderful service you offer to Mission Projects each year.

 Do you have any questions about faith?